Green-Arrowhead-LLP/jbloxdb/README.md

 - **updateall**: Deletes all matching records before inserting new one
 - **delete**: Marks the latest matching record as deleted
 - **deleteall**: Deletes all matching records
+- **undo**: Restores previous JSON and mark current one as deleted.
+By default, last record with matching `primkey` is restored, this however can be changed through use of `undocount` which will Deletes all matching records
 *pagination via `recstart` is available to all 'get' requests
 --------